micREsoft/SysCaller/README.md

 ## Contributing

 Contributions to SysCaller are welcome!
 Please feel free to submit pull requests, create issues, or suggest new features.

+If you've cloned or are enjoying this project, please consider [⭐ it on GitHub](https://github.com/WindowsAPI/SysCaller) to help others discover SysCaller!

 ## License